rogerlew/rangesat-biomass/dev_notes.md

 - hostname is `torch.aa.uidaho.edu`
 - share name is `bunchgrass`
 - mounted to `/geodata/torch-landsat/`
-- Not currently connected or available. not sure why?
-12/14/2023
+- Not currently connected or available. (not sure why it went offline 12/14/2023)
 - Earth Explorer retired Collection 1 end of 2022